Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Results and Discussion

 To trace the source of the ions in the unassigned peaks in the three $E_\text{kin}$ distributions [\autoref{fig:images_distributions}(a4)--(c4)], we again use covariance analysis. \Autoref{fig:radial_covariances} shows the covariance maps determined for the different combinations of the radial momentum distributions of \ce{Li^+}, \ce{I^+}, and \ce{I^2+}, excluding the one that was already shown in \autoref{fig:Li_I_covariance}(a).
 Six distinct regions in the radial covariance maps are observed, and they are labeled B to G. To identify the origin of the fragment ions in these regions, we performed classical dynamics simulations of Coulomb explosion of \ce{(LiI)2} for various possible fragmentation channels.
 The starting point is the dimer in its equilibrium geometry, which is then suddenly ionized, i.e., electrons are removed instantaneously.
 The fragmentation dynamics of the resulting multiply-charged cationic dimer is hereafter obtained by calculating the trajectories of the neutral and charged fragments via the appropriate pair potentials determined from quantum chemistry calculations.
 In particular, we determined the pair potentials of (\ce{Li+}, I), (\ce{Li+}, \ce{I^{2+}}), (\ce{I}, \ce{I+}), (\ce{I}, \ce{I^{2+}}), (\ce{I+}, \ce{I+}), (\ce{I+}, \ce{I^{2+}}), and (\ce{I^{2+}}, \ce{I^{2+}}).
-The method and level were the same as for the (\ce{Li+}, \ce{I+}) pair potential, $V_\text{QC}$, described in \autoref{sec:principle}.
+The computational method and the level of the coupled-cluster theory were the same as for the (\ce{Li+}, \ce{I+}) pair potential, $V_\text{QC}$, described in \autoref{sec:principle} but without including spin-orbit interactions.
 All pair potentials except that for (\ce{Li+}, \ce{Li+}), which was treated as a pure Coulomb potential, are available in the supplementary information.
 We stress that the simulations are not expected to provide accurate descriptions of the Coulomb explosion processes since they do not account for, e.g., the initial ionization dynamics, charge transfer and possible structural deformation during the laser pulse.
+Additionally, the experiment only measures the projection of the emission angles of the ions on the detector plane whereas the simulations provide the full 3D angles, i.e., the experimental and simulated emission angles are not perfectly comparable.
 Yet, as discussed below the simulations are helpful for identifying the charge state of the dimer cation and which fragments it breaks into.